jbff/fluxer/README.md

 - `--double-letters, -d`: Require double letters in the word
 - `--no-repeats, -r`: Require no repeated letters in the word
 - `--alternating, -a`: Require alternating vowel-consonant pattern
+- `--alphabetical, -o`: Require letters to be in alphabetical order
 - `--no-paging, -n`: Disable paged output (show all results at once)
 - `--limit, -m`: Limit number of matches to display